richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ![Screen Shot 2022-05-04 at 8 43 31 AM](https://user-images.githubusercontent.com/89106805/166719258-f216e5ac-4c2c-478b-b92f-8e4298dc2bf4.png)

 All of these `div` tags we've commented in are children of our `#row-three-through-four-column-three-through-four` `div`.
-If we check out our `basics.css` file, we'll see that we've given our `#row-three-through-four-column-three-through-four` `div` a Grd and all of its child elements a place within that Grid:
+If we check out our `basics.css` file, we'll see that we've given our `#row-three-through-four-column-three-through-four` `div` a Grid and all of its child elements a place within that Grid:

 ```
 #row-three-through-four-column-three-through-four {